-The Alabama legislature will consider the legalization of marijuana for both medicinal and recreational purposes during the 2014 session.
-If passed, these two bills would effectively nullify the unconstitutional federal prohibition on the plant.Details
+The New Jersey state legislature will consider the legalization of marijuana for recreational purposes during the 2015 session.
+If passed, this bill would effectively nullify the unconstitutional federal prohibition on the plant.Details